-- Base salaries.
+- Base salaries

-- Discretionary and performance-based

-- bonuses.
+- Performance-based and discretionary bonuses.

-- Equity-based incentive
+- Equity-based incentive compensation.

-- compensation.

-- Severance and change-in-control
+- Severance and change-in-control benefits.

-- benefits.

-- Perquisites.
+- · Perquisites.

 - General benefits.

 - Employment agreements.

 We may, from time to time, enter into written agreements to reflect the terms and conditions of employment of a particular named executive officer, whether at the time of hire or thereafter.
 We consider entering into these agreements when it serves as a meaningful recruitment and retention mechanism.
 We currently have employment agreements in place with each of our named executive officers.
-See Item 11.
-"Executive Compensation-Employment Agreements" for additional information regarding our executive officer's employment agreements.
+See below under the heading "-Employment Agreements" for additional information regarding our executive officer's employment agreements.